DenzelPenzel/simple-test-app/Readme.md

 Method: DELETE
 Endpoint: /users/{userId}
 Description: Delete user by ID
-Response: JSON confirming the deletion or an error message.
+Response: JSON confirming the deletion or an error message
 ```